shogunprotocol/shogun-ai-core/docs/SHOGUN_CORE_AI_ARCHITECTURE.md

 The shogun core ai is configured through `configs/config.yaml` with the following key components:

-- RPC endpoints for Rootstock and Flow
+- RPC endpoints for Avalanche mainnet and Fuji testnet
-- Protocol addresses for all integrations
+- Protocol addresses for Aave V3, Benqi, and Trader Joe
 - Risk parameters and thresholds
 - Monitoring configurations
 - LLM settings for strategy generation